Why Marketing Decisions Are Difficult

 That’s Why We Built WhatConverts

-Call tracking is the center piece of the WhatConverts solution.
-However, we go beyond phone call tracking to track all marketing through phone calls, web forms, and e-commerce transactions.
+Call tracking is the centerpiece of the WhatConverts solution.
+However, we go beyond phone call tracking to track all marketing through phone calls, web forms, web chat and e-commerce transactions.